Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Backpropagation.typ

   eta (sum_(s in "succ"(u)) delta^((l))_(s) w_(s, u)) frac(partial "out"_(u)^((l)), partial "net"_(u)^((l))) bold("in")_(u)^((l)) =
   eta (sum_(s in "succ"(u)) delta^((l))_(s) w_(s, u)) "out"_(u)^((l)) (1 - "out"_(u)^((l))) bold("in")_(u)^((l)) $

-// Extend the online learning and batch learning algorithm for multilayer perceptrons
+// FIXME: maybe extend the online learning and batch learning algorithm for multilayer perceptrons

 The backpropagation algorithm allows one to train a multilayer perceptron with training examples, but is oblivious to the "shape"